ibm-cloud-docs/schematics/troubleshooting/wks-creation-api.md

 # Why do {{site.data.keyword.bpshort}} workspace create through API fails?
 {: #wks-create-api}

-When you attempt to create the {{site.data.keyword.bpshort}} workspace through API by using following CURL command.
+The {{site.data.keyword.bpshort}} create workspace fails when you attempt to create through API by using following CURL command.
 {: tsSymptoms}

 ```